n0tnull/Adebar-wiki/Hints.md

 this rather experimental: This script is a side-product of the partition info in the device documentation.
 Such images can get rather big, and running the script as-is might result in unnecessary "duplicates" (to give you an example:
-If might backup `/dev/block/mmcblk1`, which basically is the entire „drive“, and additionally all its partitions separately: `/dev//dev/block/mmcblk1p*`).
+It might backup `/dev/block/mmcblk1`, which basically is the entire „drive“, and additionally all its partitions separately: `/dev/block/mmcblk1p*`).
 This is because there's no unified way of retrieving partition details.
 Other than with „normal Linux systems“, Android installations don't come with `/etc/fstab` by default (though you might find such with your custom ROM or